aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/fieldoptions/legacynumberformat/_index.md

 ---
 title: FieldOptions.LegacyNumberFormat
 second_title: Aspose.Words for .NET API Reference
 description: FieldOptions property.
-Gets or sets the value indicating whether legacy early than AW 13.10 number format for fields is enabled or not in C#
+Gets or sets the value indicating whether legacy early than AW 13.10 number format for fields is enabled or not in C#.
 type: docs
 weight: 150
 url: /net/aspose.words.fields/fieldoptions/legacynumberformat/